-Ideally, you and your students will construct all elements of the play together from scratch.
+- 1. How to do the play: - Ideally, you and your students will construct all elements of the play together from scratch.
 However, here are a few options to get you started.
-You and your students could probably come up with several more! - (a) Students act out the words of the Earth System song while it is being sung by a chorus of their classmates. - (b) Just as Anita, Ono and their friends argue about who is the most important Earth system component in the book All About Earth: Our World on Stage (pp. 25-26), your students argue about their importance in the course of the play.
-They can perform the closing lines from the book: "We are air, water, soil, plants, animals, and the Sun.
+You and your students could probably come up with several more! - (a) Students act out the words of the Earth System song, provided at the end of the storybook, while it is being sung by a chorus of their classmates. - (b) Just as Anita, Ono and their friends argue about who is the most important Earth system component in the book All About Earth: Our World on Stage (pp. 25-26), have your students argue about their importance in the course of the play.
+They can perform the closing lines from the book, "We are air, water, soil, plants, animals, and the Sun.
 We all need each other.
-Together we make up a system called Earth!"
-The students can end their performance by singing the song together. - (c) Students act out their parts while you, as narrator, read the script.
-Students may have short speaking parts at various points in the narrative. - (d) As the different Earth system components take center stage, students representing parts of the components act out their possible interactions (e.g., Rabbit nibbles Grass, Soil supports Flower, Chipmunk drinks Water, Rain falls on Soil etc.).
+Together we make up a system called Earth!" and then the students end their performance by singing the song together.

+- (c) Students act out their parts while you, as narrator, read the script.
+Students may have short speaking parts at various points in the narrative. - (d) As the different Earth system components take center stage, students representing parts of the components act out their possible interactions (e.g., Rabbit nibbles Grass, Soil supports Flower, Chipmunk drinks Water, Rain falls on Soil, etc.).
 Other possible actions include Rain making sprinkling motions with hands, Tree dropping handfuls of paper leaves, Plant "growing" from a crouching position.

 2. Who are the characters?